Covidioten/WebServer/README.md

 ## Business Context
 Political decisions have an influence on the sentiment of a country To research the impact of these decisions on the sentiment we analyze the correlation between the calculated sentiment and political statements and actions.

-## Technical Context

-# Solution Strategy

-The project goals are achived by utilizing sentiment analysis.
-Python will be the language to implement the neccessary functionality.
-Because of the huge amount of data to analyze the calculations are run on a hadoop cluster.